hariom282538/graylog-content-pack-haproxy-json/README.md

 }
 ```

 If you've Elasticsearch 7.X then the above custom mapping won't work but don't worry we've the fix.
-Thnaks to this issue reporter: [Link](https://github.com/hariom282538/graylog-content-pack-haproxy-json/issues/5)
+Thanks to this issue reporter: [Link](https://github.com/hariom282538/graylog-content-pack-haproxy-json/issues/5)
-Graylog custom mapping for Elastic version 7.x
+Graylog custom mapping for Elasticsearch version 7.x
 ```
 {
 "template": "graylog_*",